There are three methods for connecting to your XiP Desktop 3D printer:

 WiFi connectivity allows your XiP and computer(s) to communicate wirelessly within a Local Area Network (LAN).
 Having a LAN allows you to connect multiple computers to multiple XiP printers at the same time wirelessly as long as they’re on the same network.
 This will allow you to keep track of ongoing, and past prints.

 Ethernet Network Connectivity

 Ethernet connectivity allows your XiP and computer(s) to communicate within a Local Area Network (LAN).
 Having a LAN allows you to connect multiple computers to multiple XiP printers at the same time as long as they’re on the same network.
 This will allow you to keep track of ongoing and past prints.

-Once XiP has been registered (see section for Printer Registration below), you can run the printer offline (without connectivity to a LAN) by using the included USB Flash Drive to transfer files.
+XiP can be run off network by using a USB Flash Drive to transfer files.
 While you are facing the front of XiP, the USB connectivity port is located on the left side of the printer.

 If unable to connect via WiFi or Ethernet, a print job can also be transferred via a USB drive.
 The USB drive should be formatted as FAT32 for the manual transfer.
 To do so, use the following steps:

 - Plug USB drive into computer and ensure that the drive can be seen in a File Explorer window

 - Return to NexaX and set up your print file

 - Once model is set up with supports and orientation, click on the Save menu in the left hand toolbar of NexaX